amysw13/Remote_sensing_GIS_coral_bleaching/README.md

         -   The folder contains all the scripts and example data files.
             **Do not use these example data files to complete your assignment.**
+-   **NOTE:** When downloading the GitHub project, you may find the data files don’t download properly.
+If this happens, you can enter the “data” folder and download the data files individually.
+    -   GIOVANNI files \~22-24 MB
+    -   Time-series example data \~7.7 KB

 **Important presentations:**